joomla-framework/log/README.md

 ## The Log Package [![Build Status](https://travis-ci.org/joomla-framework/log.png?branch=master)](https://travis-ci.org/joomla-framework/log)

+### Deprecated

+The `joomla/log` package has been deprecated.
+No further updates are planned.

 ### Introduction

 The Joomla Framework includes a Log package that allows for configurable, hook-driven logging to a variety of formats.